-Roadside greenery makes people feel happy and relaxed.
+Roadside greenery enriches the surroundings and has a calming effect on people.
 It also has various other roles, such as enhancing the urban environment, creating attractive urban landscapes, helping traffic to move safely and smoothly, and protecting residents from fires in times of disaster.

 Roadside Tree Enhancement